All Episodes

 That two weeks he took off in the summer.

-Every time he gave a speech on health care, uh his is uh the there was less support for the health care bill.
+Every time he gave a speech on healthcare, there was less support for the healthcare bill.

-I wouldn't be surprised if they stabilize uh if he stays in Hawaii.
+I wouldn't be surprised if they stabilize if he stays in Hawaii.

-The so-called uh greatest uh the greatest uh public speaker since Churchill, Lincoln, Henry V at Agincourt combined, the greatest public speaker of our time couldn't sell the central policy uh of his administration.
+The so-called greatest, the greatest public speaker since Churchill, Lincoln, Henry V at Adgincourt combined, the greatest public speaker of our time, couldn't sell the central policy of his administration.

 He couldn't do it.

-So if you still believe, but if you still believe, if you're out there somewhere that somewhere, somewhere in these fifty states, there must still be a Hopi Changer who believes that the Hopi Change is just around the corner, and that somewhere he's gonna transport us to that magical land where troubles melt like lemon drops.
+So if you still believe, but if you still believe, if you're out there somewhere, somewhere, somewhere in these 50 states, there must still be a Hopi changer who believes that the Hopi change is just around the corner and that somewhere he's going to transport us to that magical land where troubles melt like lemon drops.

-Uh it's kind of uh I feel I feel bad now getting all kind of hysterical and wound up about the uh the pandemic.
+It's kind of, I feel, I feel bad now getting all kind of hysterical and wound up about the pandy bomb.

-It doesn't kind of doesn't quite fit the mood.
+It doesn't kind of quite fit the mood.

 Let's go to Jessica in Fort Lauderdale.